tauri-apps/tauri-docs/docs/fr/about/security.md

 ### Build Pipelines and Artifact Authenticity

 The process of releasing our source-code artifacts is highly automated, yet mandates kickoff and review from real humans.
-Our current release strategy uses a combination of Github Actions and IOTO Tangle publication
+Our current release strategy uses a combination of Github Actions and IOTA Tangle publication

 ### Resilient PR and Approval Processes